 |

 The specific geographic location of the district as a border region and its mountainous terrain account for its relatively poorly developed infrastructure.
 Smolyan lacks railroads, highways and first-class roads.
 The density of its road network remains below the national average.
-Road surface quality remained relatively high in 2022, with the share of roads with surfaces in good condition reaching 56.5%, against the country’s average of 41.1%.
-Households’ access to the internet has registered an increase and is above the national average.
+Road surface quality remained relatively high in 2023 with the share of roads with surfaces in good condition reaching 58%, against the country’s average of 40%.
+Households’ access to the internet has registered a decrease, but remains around the national average.
+In 2022, 71% of the population were living in settlements with a public sewerage network, compared to 75% in the country.
+However, Smolyan district is still lagging behind in terms of the connectivity of its sewerage networks to waste water treatment plants, with a coverage of only 45% of the local population, compared to the national average of 67%.

 Road network density (2023) |